A national network of faith-based providers supporting individuals with intellectual and developmental disabilities.

 Questions?
 Contact Sarah Meek, LSA-DN Director of Public Policy and Advocacy.

-Contact Sarah Meek for presentations and materials from past meetings.
+See the LSA-DN member resources page or contact Sarah Meek for presentations and materials from past meetings.

 LSA-DN 2015 Self-Advocate Training